 There is also University hardship funding to help students in financial difficulties.
-The Bell, Abbott and Barnes Funds provide provide grants of £100 to £1,000 (or up to £2,000 in exceptional circumstances) per annum to undergraduate students (but not graduate students) facing financial hardship.
+The Bell, Abbott and Barnes Funds provide grants of £100 to £1,000 (or up to £2,000 in exceptional circumstances) per annum to undergraduate students facing financial hardship.

 In addition, Caius undergraduates may apply for grants from the Tutors' Donation Fund.
 The Tutors can provide funds for academic and academic-related activities in deserving cases, especially where financial hardship is involved.

 Students can also apply for Annual Book Grants.
-The College will reimburse undergraduates for 50% of the cost of books purchased up to a maximum of £50.
-This can be higher in subjects with significant book costs such as Law and Medicine.
+The College will reimburse undergraduates for the cost of books purchased up to a maximum of £50.

 As well as financial support, the College also offers a wide range of awards and prizes.